itpp-labs/pos-addons/pos_longpolling/doc/index.rst

 Longpolling icon meanings:

-* *Red* If there is no connection to the internet.
+* *Red* If there is no connection to the server.
 Offline mode
-* *Orange* There is a connection to the internet, but we have not received any response from polling
+* *Orange* There is a connection to the server, but we haven't received a response from polling yet
 * *Green* Online
 * *Rotating* Connection is reestablishing